Definition of Neutropenia

-- Others may include testing for infections (mentioned in types) like Typhoid, TB, Hepatitis, and AIDS
+- Other tests for infections (mentioned in types) such as Typhoid, TB, Hepatitis, and AIDS

-Urine culture, blood cultures, wound cultures, sputum cultures and Gram-staining, skin biopsy and stool cultures for Clostridium Difficile.
+Urine culture, blood cultures, wound cultures, sputum cultures, Gram-staining, skin biopsy, and stool cultures for Clostridium Difficile.
 The list can vary depending upon the type of infection.

-- Radiographs of long bones for cases of congenital neutropenias
+- Radiographs of long bones for cases of congenital neutropenia

 - Chest X-rays and CT scans for signs of pneumonia

-- Abdominal radiographs for the liver and spleen
+- Abdominal radiographs of the liver and spleen

 Management of Neutropenia

-There is a general approach and specific treatment for Neutrogena.
+There is a general approach and specific treatment for neutropenia.